MrRobot2211/pytorch-deep-photo-enhancer/README.md

 ## Contributor

-For now, This repo is maintained by Zhiwei Li.
+For now, This repo is maintained by Felipe Bivort Haiek.

-Welcome to join me to maintenan it together.
+Welcome to join me to maintain it together.

-For now, “2WayGAN_Pretrain.py” are the same with “1WayGAN_Pretrain.py”, so you can just run “1WayGAN_Pretrain.py” to get the pretrained model.

-After the pretrain, you need to put the last “\models\pretrain_checkpoint\gan1_pretrain_XXX_XXX.pth” in the root directory, like “gan1_pretrain_100_113.pth” in my repository.
-Next you need to change the line 15 in “1WayGAN_Train.py” or the same line in “2WayGAN_Train.py”.
-Then run “python 1WayGAN_Train.py” or “python 2WayGAN_Train.py” to train.